lukejacksonn/esm/README.md

 ## Features

 - 🎨 Syntax highlighted code editor inputs
-- ♻️ Rebuilds almost instantaneously on key press
+- ♻️ Rebuilds almost instantaneously on save
 - 🌍 Serializable state encoded into shareable URLs
-- 📦 Import npm packages straight from unpkg
+- 📦 Import npm packages straight from unpkg or pika CDN
-- 💻 Minimal UI putting focus on the code
+- 💻 Minimal UI puts focus on the code
 - 🗜 Super light weight – almost no dependencies

 ## Usage

-To use the web interface simply visit https://gist.link and start typing.
-As you type the code will be evaluated and the results of which will appear in the simulated device to the right.
+To use the web interface simply visit https://esm.codes and start typing.
+After making changes hit save (`cmd+s`).
+The inputted code will be evaluated and the results of which will appear in the simulated device to the right.

 The code you input is are stored in state which is serialised using the browsers `atob` function and set as the `location.hash`.
 This happens every time a change in the code occurs.
 That means you can share your creation with anyone by just copy pasting the window URL.